The Alban Supper at All Saints Leighton Buzzard

 The Membership of the Guild of Vergers is open to anyone employed or occupied regularly, whether full or part time, or as a voluntary verger (however titled), in the Provinces throughout the Anglican Communion.
 Other interested persons and those under 18 years can become Associate Members of the Guild of Vergers.

-Each year the Guild has a five day training conference.
-This year it will be in Malvern at the end of July.
+Each year the Guild has a four day training conference.
+This year it will be in Malvern in August.